 The Church of the Brethren never gives children's information to third parties or organizations outside of the Church of the Brethren.

 After the program, participant information remains in the Church of the Brethren’s electronic database.
 Occasionally the Church of the Brethren might send an email message thought to be of interest; for instance, we might send a message about an upcoming National Youth Conference to everyone who is the right age to attend.
 Every email message includes an “unsubscribe” link, normally at the bottom.

 What rights do parents/guardians have?

-Parents may also request that a child’s information be deleted after the conclusion of the event for which the child registered.
+Parents can ask to review the information held about a child by sending an email to firstname.lastname@example.org.
+They may also request that a child’s information be deleted after the conclusion of the event for which the child registered.
 This would mean that the child would not receive any follow-up information related to the event.
 Parents may make this request by contacting email@example.com or using the “Contact us” link on this website.
 The subject line should say “Please delete my child’s information.”
-The message must contain the child’s complete name, postal address, and e-mail address so that the Church of the Brethren can be sure to delete the right information.
-The message should also include the parent’s complete name, address, and e-mail address.
+The message must contain the child’s complete name, postal address, and email address so that the Church of the Brethren can be sure to delete the right information.
+The message should also include the parent’s complete name, address, and email address.
 Normally deletion will happen within one week of the request; a delay could occur at times of low staffing.
 The Church of the Brethren will provide a confirmation message to the parent once the child’s information has been deleted.
 Deleted information cannot be recovered.

 Jan Fischer Bachman, Web producer